Tariq Goddard: Life and career

 In 2003 his second novel, Dynamo, was cited as one of the ten best sports novels of all time by The Observer Sports Magazine.
 The Morning Rides Behind Us, his third novel, was released in 2005, and short-listed for the Commonwealth Writers Prize for Fiction.
 In 2010 The Picture of Contented New Wealth, his fourth novel, won The Independent Publishers Award for Horror Writing and he was awarded a development grant by The Royal Literary Fund.
 The Message, published in 2011 and set in a fictional African state, received Silver at the 2012 Independent Publishers Award for Literary Fiction.
 His sixth novel Nature and Necessity was published in 2017.
 The Repeater Book of the Occult, edited by Tariq Goddard and “horror philosopher” Eugene Thacker, was published in 2021.
-Goddard is a frequent contributor to The Quietus, and has written an opinion piece "Why Music Journalism is Important."
+His seventh novel High John the Conqueror was published in 2022.